abhinababasu/facethumbnail/README.md

 For sample usage see the [test file](facethumbnail_test.go)

 ### Known issues
-1. Images with multiple faces are not handled yet
-2. Works for only jpeg
+1. Works for only jpeg